NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_c.md

         sudo nano /etc/nginx/sites-available/kuwaiba
     ```

-    Insert the following into your new file:
+    Insert the following text into your new file:

    ``` bash
         server {